 Medical College Admission Test (MCAT)

-We participate in American Association of Colleges of Osteopathic Medicine (ACCOMAS), the centralized online application service for the U.S. colleges of osteopathic medicine.
+We participate in American Association of Colleges of Osteopathic Medicine (AACOMAS), the centralized online application service for the U.S. colleges of osteopathic medicine.
 AACOMAS simplifies the application process by offering you the convenience of completing a single online application for each osteopathic medical school you choose.

 Additional information may be obtained by contacting: